elpop/melate/README.md

 The "Melate", "Revancha" and "Revanchita" results are available on Thursday, Saturday and Monday.

 "Retro" has results available on  Wednesday and Sunday.

+## If wou win...

+Please sponsor this proyect, or send a big tip to pay my high debt on credit cards :)